 Applicants to the Lurie Children's internship are hereby informed that hospital regulations require that all new employees must undergo and pass drug testing before employment begins.

 The APA-approved pre-doctoral internship program in psychology is supported by the hospital.
-Interns will receive $26,228.
-Benefits include 22 personal days off, five professional leave days (for conferences, dissertation work, job interviews), and health plan coverage.
+Interns will receive $30, 888.
+Benefits include 22 personal days off, five professional leave days (for conferences, dissertation work, job interviews), 7 national holidays, and health plan coverage.

 Note: All applications should be submitted according to AAPI instructions for online submission.
 No emailed, faxed or mailed applications will be accepted.